Adjustment of Status Immigration Lawyer

 - Marriage to a citizen or lawful permanent resident

 - Political Asylum, in cases where the applicant's home country is made unsafe for them due to persecution on the basis of their race, religion, nationality, political opinion, or membership in a particular social group.

 The applicant's hurdles do not necessarily end there.
 Even when it is demonstrated successfully that the applicant meets these requirements of entry, their eligibility may still be jeopardized if their situation changes or if they have taken part in any criminal activity or unauthorized work.
 The United States Citizenship and Immigration Services officers who review your application may also find it necessary to establish an interview.
 This often occurs for marriage-based applications for the USCIS to ensure that your marriage is "bona fide" or genuine, rather than a sham marriage entered into for the sole purpose of obtaining a green card.

 Immigration Lawyer For Adjustment of Status

 As you can see, this process can often become complicated.
-Therefore, in order to avoid any potential pitfalls and ensure that your application runs as smoothly as possible, it’s important that you seek out the assistance of an experienced Adjustment of Status Immigration Lawyer.
-At Velter Yurovsky Zoftis Sokolson, LLC, we will walk you through every step of the process, and make your case to USCIS at every turn.
-We offer free consultations to all of our prospective clients, so don’t hesitate to contact us.
-Call us today at (215) 969-3004 or contact us by Email to explore your options, and set you on the path to staying in the United States, legally and permanently.
+Therefore, to avoid any potential pitfalls and ensure that your application runs as smoothly as possible, it's essential that you seek out the assistance of an experienced Adjustment of Status Immigration Lawyer.
+At Velter Yurovsky Zoftis Sokolson, LLC, we will walk you through every step of the process and make your case to USCIS at every turn.
+We offer free consultations to all of our prospective clients, so don't hesitate to contact us.
+Call us today at (215) 969-3004 or contact us by Email to explore your options and set you on the path to staying in the United States, legally and permanently.